Steven Gault: Project Tandem

 One evening in April 2006, Gault unexpectedly arrived at Guindon's house talking about a vague offer to pay him 5,000 dollars in exchange for some unspecified project that Gault had planned.
 Guindon recalled: "He promised me five thousands dollars a month and I said no. I didn't know what he meant by 'work with him'.
 I just knew it would mean trouble."
-Distrusting Gault, whom he believed was setting up him for something, Guindon decided to retire from the Hells Angels the next day.
-Guindon turned in his Hells Angel patch, which Gault as the Oshawa chapter treasurer burned.
+Distrusting Gault, whom he believed was setting him up for something, Guindon decided to retire from the Hells Angels the next day.
+Guindon turned in his Hells Angel patch which Gault, as the Oshawa chapter treasurer, burned.

 As a result of Project Tandem, Gault ended up being paid about $1 million by the Ontario government.
 Gault is believed to have been the first full patch Hells Angel in Canada to wear a wire for the police.
 Gault later testified: "The whole idea of a patch and being a full patch member is that you can be 100-percent trusted.
 And you can do business with anybody and they're to trust you 100 percent and that's meaning business as in illegal business-drugs, stolen property, robberies-anything".
-Shortly before his death in a motorcycle accident on 7 September 2006, Lavoie had been expressing regret at having sponsored Gault in 1999, accusing him of being an informer.
-One Hells Angel, Lorne Campbell, has maintained that there was something suspicious about Lavoie's death, claiming that Lavoie was a careful rider and he maintains that it was odd that police neither charged nor released the name of the driver of the car that killed Lavoie (the police have stated the identity of the driver was kept secret out of the fear that he might be killed by Hells Angels).
+Shortly before his death in a motorcycle accident on 7 September 2006 Lavoie had been expressing regret at having sponsored Gault in 1999, accusing him of being an informer.
+One Hells Angel, Lorne Campbell, has maintained that there was something suspicious about Lavoie's death.
+Claiming that Lavoie was a careful rider and that it was odd that police neither charged nor released the name of the driver of the car that killed Lavoie (the police have stated the identity of the driver was kept secret out of the fear that they might be killed by Hells Angels).
 Gault attended Lavoie's funeral on 13 September 2006 and has repeatedly denied in court allegations that he said at the funeral: "He's never smelled better".